John André: Arrest

 Arnold persuaded André that his best option for returning to British lines was to travel overland, which meant that he would need to take off his uniform and put on civilian clothes.
 André carried six papers written by Arnold which were hidden in his stocking; they detailed to the British how to take the fort.
 In the event that André encountered American sentries, Arnold gave him a pass allowing him to travel under the name John Anderson.
 Arnold departed to return to his home, and Joshua Smith escorted André a few miles north, where the two men crossed to the east side of the Hudson River at King's Ferry.
-(Note: King's Ferry was a crossing roughly halfway between present-day Peekskill and Croton, New York.)
+(Note: King's Ferry was a crossing roughly halfway between present-day Peekskill and Croton-on-Hudson, New York.)
 André, who had expected to travel to and from the meeting by ship while dressed in full uniform, was now traveling by road, in civilian disguise.
 He was deep behind American lines, and risked arrest as a spy.

 After spending the night in a local home, the two men continued on to the Croton River, the southernmost edge of the American lines.
-Here Smith left him and André continued south in hopes of coming into contact with one of the Loyalist groups who marauded through Westchester County, New York.
+Here, Smith left him, and André continued south in hopes of coming into contact with one of the Loyalist groups who marauded through Westchester County, New York.
+(This area, known as the "Neutral Ground," was a no man's land between the positions of the American Revolutionary forces and the British forces.
+Both the army troops and the partisans of both sides patrolled the countryside.)
 He had been warned to keep inland, but André instead shifted west until he was riding down the Albany Post Road, which followed the edge of the Hudson.
-André rode on safely until 9 a.m. on September 23, when he arrived at the crossing of a stream known as Clark's Kill (Note: Clark's Kill today forms the boundary between Tarrytown, New York, and Sleepy Hollow, New York) (since renamed the André River).
-Here, three Americans: John Paulding, Isaac Van Wart and David Williams stopped him.
+André rode on safely until 9 a.m. on September 23, when he arrived at the crossing of a stream known as Clark's Kill (since renamed Andre Brook) (Note: The common and official local spelling for the stream in Tarrytown and Sleepy Hollow is "Andre Brook" (without the accent).
+Andre Brook today forms the boundary between Tarrytown, New York, and Sleepy Hollow, New York.).
+Here, three Americans: John Paulding, Isaac Van Wart, and David Williams stopped him.
+They were part of a scouting party of the Westchester County Militia, commanded by Sgt.
+John Dean, which also included James Romer, John Yerkes, Isaac See, and Abraham Williams (David Williams's sixteen-year-old cousin).
+Paulding, Van Wirt, and Williams were assigned by Sgt.
+Dean to position themselves on the Albany Post Road and intercept Loyalist cattle raiders and other suspicious travelers.